Winnie-tech01/THE-SELECT-KEYWORD-IN-SQL/README.md

-# THE-SELECT-KEYWORD-IN-SQL
+# THE-SELECT-STATEMENT
-SELECT is a SQL keyword used to retrieve data from a database.
-It allows you to choose specific columns or all columns from one or more tables.
+This project demonstrates how to use the "SELECT" keyword in SQL in a database.
+It allows you to choose specific columns or return all columns using '*'.

+## Tool Used
+MySQL Workbench

+## File included
+mydatabase.sql